Gayan9910/Gayan9910.github.io/content/Blog/Swot_analysis.md

-title: "SWOT Analysis for an Academic/Professional Career"
+Title: "SWOT Analysis for an Academic/Professional Career"
 date: 2025-07-04
 draft: false
 ---

 ## Introduction

 Career development is not just about acquiring technical knowledge—it’s also about understanding yourself, identifying opportunities, and setting realistic goals.
-Two essential tools that support this process are **SWOT Analysis** .
+Two essential tools that support this process are **SWOT Analysis**.
 These tools help you reflect, plan, and act in a structured way that enhances your academic and professional journey.

 ## SWOT Analysis

  **SWOT Analysis** helps evaluate internal and external factors that affect your progress.

 ###  Strengths
 - **Technical Aptitude**: Strong interest in programming, networking, and embedded systems.